gocd/developer.go.cd/17.11.0/6/scm_material/version_1_0/latest_revisions_since.md

 ***Request body***: This request is very similar to the request of the ["Latest Revision" message](latest_revision.md).
 This contains information about the SCM configuration provided by the user.
 The keys in the maps correspond to the keys provided by the plugin, as a part of the response to ["SCM Configuration"](scm_configuration.md) messages.

-Along with that information, this request contains information about the previous revision of the SCM that Go knows about.
+Along with that information, this request contains information about the previous revision of the SCM that GoCD knows about.
 Compare the "previous-revision" data of the example request shown below, with the response of the ["Latest Revision" message](latest_revision.md#response---from-the-plugin) to understand this.

-Note: It is prudent to validate these details before using them, because direct editing of Go's configuration XML file does not cause ["Validate SCM Configuration"](validate_scm_configuration.md) to be sent to the plugin.
+Note: It is prudent to validate these details before using them, because direct editing of GoCD's configuration XML file does not cause ["Validate SCM Configuration"](validate_scm_configuration.md) to be sent to the plugin.
 So, the information sent to this call might not be validated by the plugin.

 ***Example request***: